mona-actions/gh-gitlab-stats/README.md

   gh-gitlab-stats [flags]

 Flags:
-  -s, --gitlab-hostname string   The hostname of the GitLab instance to gather metrics from E.g https://gitlab.company.com -h, --help                     help for gh-gitlab-stats -f, --output-file string       The output file name to write the results to (default "gitlab-stats-YYYY-MM-DD-HH-MM-SS.csv")
+  -s, --hostname string   The hostname of the GitLab instance to gather metrics from E.g https://gitlab.company.com -h, --help                     help for gh-gitlab-stats -f, --output-file string       The output file name to write the results to (default "gitlab-stats-YYYY-MM-DD-HH-MM-SS.csv")
   -t, --token string             The token to use to authenticate to the GitLab instance